YannisZa/GeNSIT/docs/README.md

 The output data is sliced using the coordinate values specified by the `-cs` arguments.
 For instance, `-cs "~da.title.isin(['_unconstrained','_total_constrained','_total_intensity_row_table_constrained'])"` only keeps the datasets whose `title` variable is equal to any of the specified values.
 The `sweep` data are gathered either from the output dataset itself or from the output config file (in this case we elicit `sigma`,`title` `sweep` variables).

 The scatter plot is colored by the `title` variable and its markers are determined by the `sigma` variable.
 Both of these variables are contained in each `sweep` that was run.
-The exact mappings from say sigma values to marker types are contained in [this file](../gensit/static/plot_variables.py).
+The exact mappings from say sigma values to marker types are contained in <a href="../gensit/static/plot_variables.py" target="_blank">this file</a>.
 Each point is labeled by both the `title` and `sigma` values.
 The resulting figure is shown below.

 <img src="./example_figure.jpg" alt="framework" width="500"/>